13 Apr The Three Most Avoidable Landlord Expenses

 Don’t put it on the market to test your rent number, then decide that you might need to replace that carpet with a big stain on it to warrant that number.
 As we said above, vacancies are expensive!
 By getting the condition right before going to market, you’ll speed up the time it’ll take to get your property rented, and you’ll attract a better tenant.

-Repetitive Maintenance: Don’t spend good money after bad
+Repetitive Maintenance: Don’t spend good money on the bad

 When it comes to avoidable expenses, repetitive maintenance is a biggie.
 You know those things that come up every time you have to turn over the apartment to a new tenant?
 Carpet’s a big one.
 Don’t replace it with a low-quality option just because it’s cheap and fast.
 You’ll have to replace it again in 3-5 years.
 Engaging in short-term thinking will come back to take a big bite out of your wallet over time.